 - Rolling back the new logo was almost certainly the right idea since the outcry was so large and the company didn’t seem particularly committed to the new look anyway.
 But the idea of crowdsourcing their new brand cheapens the work designers do, detracts from Gap’s apparent commitment to their own corporate identity, and gathered quite a bit of bad PR in the process.

 Did I miss anything?
 Do you feel there are lessons in branding that we should discuss?
 Or perhaps the lessons I pulled out need more clarification.
-The big-picture strategic thinking is instrumental to building that branding lens.
+The big-picture strategic branding is instrumental to building that branding lens.
 But it’s a process and will take time and we’re happy to help you in every way we can.
+We hope this dive into author branding has given you plenty to work with!
 So let me know in the comments.